Distributors and the comprehensive factorization system for internal groupoids: Internal distributors and the comprehensive factorization

-Finally, let us recall the following result by Cigoli (compare with Propositon \ref{prop:fin_cofin_f_eso}): \begin{Proposition}[\cite{Cigoli2017}] An internal functor $F\colon \bA\to\bB$ between groupoids in a Barr-exact category $\cE$ is final if and only if it is internally full and essentially surjective, i.e.\ if and only if \begin{itemize} \item the canonical comparison of $C_1$ with the joint pullback of $d$ and $c$ along $F_0$ is a regular epimorphism; \item $\Pi_0(F)$ is an isomorphism. \end{itemize} \end{Proposition} In the case of groupoids, the first condition above can be rephrased. \begin{Lemma} For an internal functor $F\colon \bA\to\bB$ between groupoids as above, the following statements are equivalent: \begin{itemize} \item[(i)] the canonical comparison of $C_1$ with the joint pullback of $d$ and $c$ along $F_0$ is a regular epimorphism; \item[(ii)] the canonical comparison of $C_1$ with the joint pullback of $c$ and $c$ along $F_0$ is a regular epimorphism; \item[(iii)] the canonical comparison of $C_1$ with the joint pullback of $d$ and $d$ along $F_0$ is a regular epimorphism; \end{itemize} \end{Lemma}
+is defined: it assigns to every internal groupoid, the coequalizer in $\cE$ of its domain and codomain maps.
+Recall that since $\cE$ is Barr-exact, groupoids in $\cE$ have effective support, i.e.\ the regular image of the map $\langle d,c \rangle$ coincides with the kernel pair relation of such coequalizer.
+Cigoli in \cite{Cigoli2017} has characterized final functors between groupoids in a Barr-exact category $\cE$. \proposition[\cite{Cigoli2017}] An internal functor $F\colon \bC\to\bD$ between groupoids in a Barr-exact category $\cE$ is final if and only if it is internally full and essentially surjective, i.e.\ if and only if \begin{itemize} \item the canonical comparison of $C_1$ with the joint pullback of $d$ and $c$ along $F_0$ is a regular epimorphism; \item $\Pi_0(F)$ is a regular epimorphism. \end{itemize} \endproposition Let us notice that, if $F$ is a full functor, then the morphism $\Pi_0(F)$ is a monomorphism, so that in the proposition above, it is an isomorphism.